worldofmarcus/project-portfolio-3/README.md

 ## Design Choices

 * ### Color Scheme
 'WOM Record Collection' is a terminal based application which means that there aren't that many visual design choices.
-I have though used the [Rich](https://rich.readthedocs.io/en/stable/introduction.html) for Python to be able to extend the design opportunities.
+I have though used the [Rich](https://rich.readthedocs.io/en/stable/introduction.html) library for Python to be able to extend the design opportunities.

 I have tried to use as clean colors as possible (see below):